oplS16projects/Alex-Gribov-George-Mitwasi-Kevin-Dibble/README.md

       * Stop button.
       * ... anything else?
 These could be modes on the same button or distinct buttons.
     * Jamming.
 This should have it's own dedicated instrument stream.

+### Analysis
+Explain what approaches from class you will bring to bear on the project.
+Be explicit: e.g., will you use recursion?
+How?
+Will you use map/filter/reduce?
+How?
+Will you use data abstraction?
+Will you use object-orientation?
+Will you use functional approaches to processing your data?
+Will you use state-modification approaches?
+A combination?

+The idea here is to identify what ideas from the class you will use in carrying out your project.

+### Data set or other source materials
+If you will be working with existing data, where will you get those data from?
+(Dowload it from a website? access it in a database? create it in a simulation you will build....)

+How will you convert that data into a form usable for your project?

+Do your homework here: if you are pulling data from somewhere, actually go download it and look at it.
+Explain in some detail what your plan is for accomplishing the necessary processing.

+If you are using some other starting materails, explain what they are.
+Basically: anything you plan to use that isn't code.

+### Deliverable and Demonstration
+In the end we'll have a powerful music composition tool capable of algorithmic song writing, live input, and sound design.
+For our demonstration, our team will build a song from the ground up while explaining the tools along the way.

+### Evaluation of Results
+Success in songwriting and sound design using our unique music composition.

+## Schedule
+Explain how you will go from proposal to finished product.

+There are three deliverable milestones to explicitly define, below.

+The nature of deliverables depend on your project, but may include things like processed data ready for import, core algorithms implemented, interface design prototyped, etc.

+You will be expected to turn in code, documentation, and data (as appropriate) at each of these stages.

+Write concrete steps for your schedule to move from concept to working system.

+### First Milestone (Fri Apr 15)
+What exactly will be turned in on this day?

+### Second Milestone (Fri Apr 22)
+What exactly will be turned in on this day?

+### Final Presentation (last week of semester)
+What additionally will be done in the last chunk of time?